baiiiii/archlinux-wsl/README.md

 ```

 You can then run Arch Linux in WSL via the `ArchLinux` application from the Start menu, or by running `wsl -d ArchLinux` in a PowerShell prompt.
-Make sure to execute the first setup script by running the `/etc/wsl-first-setup.sh` command right after the first launch.
+Make sure to execute the first setup script by running `/etc/wsl-first-setup.sh` right after the first launch.

 ## Building your own image